The real-life players of Trial of the Chicago 7: What happened to Abbie Hoffman, Jerry Rubin, Tom Hayden and the rest

-Reflecting the headlines of both the '60s and today, Aaron Sorkin's new movie The Trial of the Chicago 7 is streaming on Netflix now featuring an ensemble of big names, including Eddie Redmayne, Michael Keaton and Sacha Baron Cohen.
+Reflecting the headlines of both the '60s and today, Aaron Sorkin's new Netflix movie The Trial of the Chicago 7 features big names including Eddie Redmayne, Michael Keaton, Sacha Baron Cohen and Jeremy Strong.
 But what happened to the colorful cast of real-life personalities involved in the infamous court case that threw the spotlight on both protesters and authorities?

 The Chicago Seven were Abbie Hoffman, Jerry Rubin, David Dellinger, Tom Hayden, Rennie Davis, John Froines and Lee Weiner (counting Black Panther activist Bobby Seale as a defendant, they were also known as the Chicago Eight).
 Met with police violence at anti-war protests in 1968, five were found guilty of incitement to riot and slapped with the harshest sentence possible.
 All the defendants and their lawyers also got hefty sentences for contempt of court, but Judge Julius Hoffman's decisions were later overturned on appeal.